joost-morsink/FF-admin-module/wiki/donor.md

 donor u (make_donation, donor_dashboard);
 ```

-## Data
+## Dashboard Data

-The following data should be retrievable from the dashboard:
+The [donor dashboard](./donor_dashboard) provides access to:

-* An overview of all donations made
+- A complete overview of all donations made
-* A 'current' worth of the donations
+- The current value of each donation
-* Paid amounts to charities
+- Records of amounts paid out to charities

-Graphical visualisations based on these data should be available as well.
+- Visualizations and reports to help donors understand the impact of their contributions